Safeguarding and Welfare

 Reporting Other Concerns

-If you do not want to make a report by pressing the CEOP button but are still worried about something that is online, related to self harm, mental health or anything you consider abusive, then please talk to your Head of Year, Assistant Head of Year or Student Services Assistant at school, or to an adult you can trust.
+If you do not want to make a report by pressing the CEOP button but are still worried about something that is online, related to self harm, mental health or anything you consider abusive, then please talk to your Key Stage 3 or Key Stage 4 hub or to an adult you can trust.
 Alternatively, you can make a report 24/7 by clicking our ‘report an issue’ button and key people in the school will be notified straight away.
 This allows us to support you even more effectively.

 You can also get guidance from NEFLT NHS Foundation Trust.
 Any young person up to the age of 18 (25 if you have Special Educational Needs) can contact NEFLT’s Emotional Wellbeing and Mental Health Service (EWMHS), or any parent, guardian or teacher of a young person who is experiencing emotional wellbeing and mental health difficulties.